Fatin007/lazy-cpp/README.md

 # lazy-cpp README

-Welcome to the C++ Code Snippets Extension for Visual Studio Code!
+Welcome to the Lazy_CPP Extension for Visual Studio Code!
 This extension provides a collection of useful C++ code snippets to improve your coding productivity.
 This might be useful for lazy people like me!!

 ## Features